open-resources/dash_curriculum/tutorial/part4/chapter12.md

                                                            style = {'width':'75%'})])], className = 'bg-secondary '),
                             dbc.Row([dbc.Col([dbc.Label('Label 1', className = "bg-warning",
                                                         style = {'width':'75%'})])],className = 'bg-secondary')])
 app.run_server(mode='inline', port = 9008)
 ```
-### 12.3.6 Code output 1
+#### 12.3.6 Code output

 [![enter image description here][18]][18]

 ## 12.4 More components and more attributes

-With the previous basic principles in place, all you'll need to put together a working and nice looking app is to increase the number of components in your toolbox, as well as methods to include in `className`.
-In this section you'll learn how to build further on the previous example and approach something that looks more like a complete Dashboard by adding a `dbc.Button` component and a `dbc.Card` to nicely contain even more components.
+With some basic principles firmly in place, all you'll need to put together a working and nice looking app is to increase the number of component types in your toolbox, as well as methods to include in `className`.
+In this section you'll learn how to build further on the previous example and approach something that looks more like a complete dashboard by adding a `dbc.Button()` component and a `dbc.Card`.
+The latter is often used to split a dashboard in different parts and as a container for more components.
 You'll also learn how to edit the appearance of your components with visual effects such as rounded edges and shadows.

 ## 12.4.1 A button and a card

 For a more comprehensive list of boostrap components, refer to [this source][19].
 For now we'll just add a `dbc.Button` in a new `dbc.Col` component next to our already existing `dbc.Label`.
 In addition, we'll include a `dbc.Card` in a `dbc.Col` component in a new `dbc.Row`.

-### 12.4.1 Code snippet 1
+#### 12.4.1 Code snippet

 ```python
 from jupyter_dash import JupyterDash